garmin/whisk/README.md

 Whisk supports building your products inside a [Pyrex](https://github.com/garmin/pyrex) container as a first-class option.
-To enable this support, generate a Pyrex configuration file and add the `pyrex` section to your versions as shown in the [Example configuration][].
+To enable this support, generate a Pyrex configuration file and add the `pyrex` section to your versions as shown in the [example configuration][].
 When this is enabled, Whisk will automatically setup the correct environment variables to use pyrex when invoking your build commands.